Devoalda/devoalda.github.io/_tabs/about.md

 # Explore
 This site is an open-source project.
 You can find the source code on [GitHub](https://github.com/Devoalda/devoalda.github.io).
 This is a work in progress and I'll be updating it as I learn more.

+# Important commands
+This is for future reference.

+- `bundle exec jekyll serve` to serve the site locally
+- `bundle exec jekyll post "Page title" --timestamp-format "%Y-%m-%d %H:%M:%S %z"` to create a new post